 The teams are made up of educators, medical professionals, trained parents and experts in their fields.

 For Whom is the Albinism Advocacy and Awareness Program intended?

 The program provides support and resources to parents, students and adults with albinism, educators and medical professionals seeking guidance concerning educational needs, services and supports directly related to albinism.

-- Resources for adults with albinism
+Advocacy Resources for Adults with Albinism:

-- Resources for educators
+NOAH Resource Library – Resources for Adults

 Have additional questions?